Staff listening exercise

 University of York Staff Race Equality Forum (SREF) listening exercise: one year on.

-The University of York Staff Race Equality Forum provides opportunities for peer networking, support and development amongst Black, Asian and minority ethnic (BAME) staff and supports the promotion of an equal and inclusive University community.
+The University of York Staff Race Equality Forum provides opportunities for peer networking, support and development among Black, Asian and minority ethnic (BAME) staff and supports the promotion of an equal and inclusive University community.

 In 2019, the then Acting Vice-Chancellor Professor Saul Tendler initiated a proactive listening exercise with members of the University Staff Race Equality Forum (SREF) to understand their experiences and feedback ideas on how the University can increase BAME recruitment and support progression.